m-mdy-m/algorithms-data-structures/2.OOP/design_pattern-type/Structural/Adapter.md

 In software engineering, the adapter pattern is a software design pattern (also known as wrapper, an alternative naming shared with the decorator pattern) that allows the interface of an existing class to be used as another interface.

-> Summary : Allows the use of an existing class with an incompatible interface by creating an adapter class that translates the communication between them.
+> Summary  The adapter pattern facilitates the integration of existing classes with incompatible interfaces into a system by creating an adapter class.
+This adapter acts as a translator, converting calls between the incompatible interface of the existing class (adaptee) and the desired target interface required by the client code.

 **Simple and understandable explanation:**